Striatum: Dysfunction

-Dysfunction in the ventral striatum can lead to a variety of disorders, most notably, depression and obsessive-compulsive disorder.
+Dysfunction in the ventral striatum can lead to a variety of disorders, most notably depression and obsessive-compulsive disorder.
 Because of its involvement in reward pathways, the ventral striatum has also been implicated in playing a critical role in addiction.
 It has been well established that the ventral striatum is strongly involved in mediating the reinforcing effects of drugs, especially stimulants, through dopaminergic stimulation.

+Language disorders

+Lesions to the striatum have been associated with deficits in speech production and comprehension.
+While striatal damage can impact all levels of language, damage can broadly be characterized as affecting the ability to manipulate linguistic units and rules, resulting in the promotion of default linguistic forms in conflicting situations in which selection, inhibition, and monitoring load is increased.
+Two subregions of the striatum have been shown to be particularly important in language: the caudate nucleus and left putamen.
+Lesions localized to the caudate nucleus, as well as direct electrical stimulation, can result in lexical paraphasias and perservations (continuations of an utterance after the stimulus has ceased), which is associated with inhibited executive control, in the sense that executive control allows for the selection of the best choice among competing alternatives.
+Stimulation of the putamen results in the inhibition of articulatory sequences and the inability to initiate motor speech commands.

 History

-In the seventeenth and eighteenth centuries, the term "corpus striatum" was used to designate many distinct, deep, infracortical elements of the hemisphere.
-Etymologically it is derived from (Latin) "striatus" = "grooved, striated" and the English "striated" = having parallel lines or grooves on the surface.
+In the seventeenth and eighteenth centuries, the term corpus striatum was used to designate many distinct, deep, infracortical elements of the hemisphere.
+Etymologically, it is derived from (Latin) striatus = "grooved, striated" and the English striated = having parallel lines or grooves on the surface.
 In 1876 David Ferrier contributed decades of research to the subject; concluding that the corpus striatum was vital in the "organization and generation of voluntary movement".
 In 1941, Cécile and Oskar Vogt simplified the nomenclature by proposing the term striatum for all elements in the basal ganglia built with striatal elements: the caudate nucleus, the putamen, and the fundus striati, which is the ventral part linking the two preceding together ventrally to the inferior part of the internal capsule.

-The term neostriatum was forged by comparative anatomists comparing the subcortical structures between vertebrates, because it was thought to be a phylogenetically newer section of the corpus striatum.
+The term neostriatum was coined by comparative anatomists comparing the subcortical structures between vertebrates, because it was thought to be a phylogenetically newer section of the corpus striatum.
 The term is still used by some sources, including Medical Subject Headings.

 Other animals

-In birds the term used was the paleostriatum augmentatum, and in the new avian terminology listing (as of 2002) for neostriatum this has been changed to the nidopallium.
+In birds the term used was the paleostriatum augmentatum, while in the new avian terminology listing (as of 2002) for neostriatum this has been changed to the nidopallium.

 In non-primate species, the islands of Calleja are included in the ventral striatum.